sliu2017/automata/markdown-docs/automata-tailwindcss-elements/dividers.md

 <span class="divider-vertical h-8" />
 ```

-To change its thickness, apply a left border width class marked with `!important`.
+To change its thickness, apply a left border width class marked with the important (`!`) modifier.

 ```html
 <span class="divider-vertical h-8 !border-l-2" />
 ```

-To change its styling, apply a border style class marked with `!important`.
+To change its styling, apply a border style class marked with the important (`!`) modifier.

 ```html
 <span class="divider-vertical h-8 !border-dashed" />